16. Control panels

 phantom_source = bokeh.models.ColumnDataSource(data=dict(t=[0], V=[0]))

-p.circle(source=phantom_source, x="t", y="V", visible=False)
+p.scatter(source=phantom_source, x="t", y="V", visible=False)

 return p, source, phantom_source